SkoolNotes/Taproot/2020HIST201/KBhHIST201Trauttmann.md

 * Portugal in India
 	* Created the first effective voyages in the Indian direction
 	* Traveled around Africa to reach the coast of India, dominating Euro-asian trade
-	* Created treaties with local countries
+	* Created treaties with local governments
+	* Established seaborne trade domination by requiring trading licenses
 	*